-Bacterial diseases restricted to the leaves can often be controlled because bacteria cannot penetrate directly into plant tissue…it must enter through wounds or natural openings such as stomata (pores for air exchange) in leaves.
-However, if the bacteria attacks systemically (internally), the infection then causes the yellowing of new leaves, wilting, and a mushy, foul-smelling stem rot which often results in the death of foliage plants.
+Bacterial diseases restricted to the leaves can often be controlled because bacteria cannot penetrate directly into plant tissue.
+It must enter through wounds or natural openings such as stomata (pores for air exchange) in leaves.
+However, if the bacteria attack systemically or internally, the infection then causes the yellowing of new leaves, wilting, and a mushy, foul-smelling stem rot which often results in the death of foliage plants.

 Should a plant become infected by bacteria, these suggestions may help to halt the spread of infection.